Chiang Mai for kids and families

 Animal shows

 Also in the Mae Sa Valley are a number of animal shows.
-You can get close to cobras and other snakes, watch monkeys fetch coconuts, or see some dogs performing cute tricks.
-There are also ATV rides and pony rides in the area.
-Check out our section about Mae Sa Valley for more information.More on the Mae Sa valley.
+You can get close to cobras and other snakes, watch monkeys fetch coconuts, meet tigers, or see dogs performing cute tricks.
+There are also ATV rides, and X centre and pony rides in the area.

-The kids's area includes a cognitive development centre, small and large animal exhibit, playground, adventure sector, sand area, rabbits exhibit, performing stage, exhibit hall, fish exhibit and lotus pond - all located in a grassy garden permeated with trees and flowers.
-The zoo is located on a hilltop overlooking Chiang Mai, and has as much to offer adults as it does kids.
-However, be warned it hilly and spread out, making it unsuitable for pushing strollers around or carting young kids.
-Rather use the free transport from one section to the next.
+The kids’s area includes a cognitive development centre, small and large animal exhibit, playground, adventure sector, sand area, rabbits exhibit, performing stage, exhibit hall, fish exhibit and lotus pond – all located in a grassy garden permeated with trees and flowers.
+The zoo is located on a hilltop overlooking Chiang Mai, and has as much to offer adults, as it does kids.
+However, be warned it’s hilly and spread out, making it unsuitable for pushing strollers around or carting young kids.
+Use the free transport from one section to the next.
+Open: 08:00-18:00 (Daily).
+Admission Fee: Adult 150 Baht, Children 70 Baht.
+Address: 106 Huay Kaew Rd., Suthep.
+Tel: (053) 221 179, Email.

 Elephants